1812 Caracas earthquake: Earthquake

+Casualties

+A wide range of figures were accepted for the dead; between 1,000 and 20,000.
+The archbishop of Caracas, Narciso Coll y Prat, estimated 10,000 to 12,000 deaths across Venezuela, citing a compliation of numbers reported by priests of his diocese in areas under his jurisdiction following his request.
+However, not all figures were relayed to him.
+The lowest figure of 1,000 accounted for deaths in Caracas only and was reported in a 1812 publication.
+About 500 people died in Cuartel San Carlos, a military center in the city, and 40 were killed when a convent in San Jacinto Plaza collapsed.
+Anthropologist Rogelio Altez estimated the death toll in Caracas to be around 2,000 by extrapolating data from three funeral books and comparing it with census data during the corresponding period.

 Response

-The destruction in Caracas was so widespread that the Gazeta de Caracas suggested founding a new capital city in "the beautiful [...]
-Catia where pure air may be breathed".
+The destruction in Caracas was so widespread that the Gazeta de Caracas suggested founding a new capital city in "the beautiful esplanade of Catia where pure air may be breathed..."

 Since the earthquake occurred on Maundy Thursday while the Venezuelan War of Independence was raging, it was explained by royalist authorities as divine punishment for the rebellion against the Spanish Crown.
-The archbishop of Caracas, Narciso Coll y Prat, referred to the event as "the terrifying but well-deserved earthquake" which "confirms in our days the prophecies revealed by God to men about the ancient impious and proud cities: Babylon, Jerusalem and the Tower of Babel".
-This prompted the widely quoted answer of Simón Bolívar: "If Nature is against us, we shall fight Nature and make it obey".
+The archbishop of Caracas, Narciso Coll y Prat, referred to the event as "the terrifying but well-deserved earthquake" which "confirms in our days the prophecies revealed by God to men about the ancient impious and proud cities: Babylon, Jerusalem and the Tower of Babel" This prompted the widely quoted answer of Simón Bolívar: "If Nature is against us, we shall fight Nature and make it obey".

-The first international assistance received by Venezuela in response to the earthquake came from the United States, "...when the congress convened in Washington decreed unanimously the sending of five ships loaded with flour, to the coasts of Venezuela to be distributed among the most indigent of its inhabitants."
-This $50,000 was the first-ever instance of U.S. foreign aid.
+The first international assistance received by Venezuela in response to the earthquake came from the United States, "when the congress convened in Washington decreed unanimously the sending of five ships loaded with flour, to the coasts of Venezuela to be distributed among the most indigent of its inhabitants."
+The $50,000 was the first-ever instance of U.S. foreign aid.